projectdiscovery/interactsh/README.md

 ![interactsh-server](https://user-images.githubusercontent.com/8293321/134819391-51137c77-61d5-4ae8-9504-947dd444d863.png)

 A number of needed flags are configured automatically to run interactsh server with default settings.
-For example, the `hostmaster` flag with a valid email address such as `admin@INTERACTSH_DOMAIN` and the `ip` and `listen-ip` flags with the public IP address of the VPS.
+For example, `ip` and `listen-ip` flags with the public IP address of the VPS.

-A hosted instance of **interactsh-server** which is used as default with interactsh-client is available at https://interact.sh
+We maintain a list of default interactsh servers to use with interactsh-client (`oast.pro,oast.live,oast.site,oast.online,oast.fun,oast.me`) that is subject to change/rotate/down at any time, thus we recommend using a self-hosted interactsh server if you are experiencing issues with the default server.

 </td>
 </table>